Supply Chain Master Data

 Think about a plant gearing up for a busy production season.
 Everyone, right from the warehousing team, to the production and maintenance teams, need to be coordinated.

-Materials must arrive when expected, storage capacity has to be ready, and deliveries have to match the schedule.
 The Material and Product Master tells you what to move, the Location Master says where, and the Transportation Master governs how.

 Get even one of these wrong, and the results can be costly and frustrating.